ThreeMammals/Ocelot/docs/features/authentication.rst

 Future
 ------

-We invite you to add more examples, if you have integrated with other identity providers and the integration solution is working.
+We invite you to add more examples if you have integrated with other identity providers and the integration solution is working.
-Please, open `Show and tell <https://github.com/ThreeMammals/Ocelot/discussions/categories/show-and-tell>`_ discussion in the repository.
+Please open a "`Show and tell <https://github.com/ThreeMammals/Ocelot/discussions/categories/show-and-tell>`_" discussion in the repository.

 """"